Home ยป Recipes ยป Course ยป Weeknight Dinner

 Ingredients

-• Trout – Depending on where you live, you might be able to find fresh fish, otherwise you can buy it frozen.
+• Trout – Depending on where you live, you might be able to find fresh lake trout, or you can buy it frozen.
+Many stores stock trout (at least here in the Midwest!), but buy the best quality you can.

 • Butter – Use high quality butter for best flavor.

-• Seasoning – Keep things simple with the classic flavor of Old Bay seasoning, or try freshly minced garlic.
-Both are great options.
+• Seasoning – Keep things simple with the classic flavor of Old Bay seasoning, or try freshly minced garlic cloves.
+Both are great options that will let the trout shine.
+You could also use lemon pepper, which would be delicious.

-• Season trout.
-Place trout fillets on a plate or a foil packets, skin side down.
+Season trout.
+Place trout fillets on a plate or foil packets, skin side down, flesh side up.
 Place pats of butter on trout and season as desired.

-• Grill fish.
-Grill the lake trout for 3-5 minutes per side until it reaches an internal temperature of 145 degrees F and fish flakes easily with a fork.
-(It really depends on how thick your piece of fish is.)
+Grill fish.
+Grill the lake trout for 3-4 minutes per side until it reaches an internal temperature of 145 degrees F and flesh flakes easily with a fork.
+(Cook time will vary as it really depends on how thick your piece of fish is, trout cooks quickly.)

-• Finish.
+Finish.
 Sprinkle fish with salt and black pepper to taste.
-Serve with lemon slices and fresh parsley if desired.
+Serve with a squeeze of lemon and fresh parsley if desired.

-This grilled trout recipe is so simple, but you do need to be careful that your fish doesn’t stick to the grill.
-I have two methods that can prevent the lake trout from sticking to the grill.
+This rainbow trout on the grill is so simple, but you do need to be careful that your fish doesn’t stick to the grill.
+I have two methods that help prevent sticking:

-Aluminum Foil – Otherwise you can use a piece of foil, just make sure to put some olive oil or butter on the skin side so that you can easily flip the fish over.
+• Aluminum Foil – If you don’t have a grill basket, you can DIY your own foil platter.
+Fold up edges to contain liquid and make sure to put some olive oil or butter on the skin side so that you can easily flip the fish over.

 What does lake trout taste like?